nellurinaresh999/UI_Dev_Test/README.md

 * Try to have a least one commit per task so that we can see the work progress
 * Use descriptive commit comments
 * It's up to you whether you want to push regularly or once you are finished with all of your commits
-* Usage of any third party plugins are not allowed, Use HTML, CSS, Javascript and JQuery only.
+* Usage of any third party plugins are not allowed, Use HTML, CSS, Javascript only.
 * Things to consider: performance, efficient use of space, usability, cross-browser, responsiveness.

 ## Tasks